About Supervision & Regulation

 State member bank examination results are summarized by an institution's confidential CAMELS and Compliance ratings.
 CAMELS ratings are explicitly considered in the Federal Deposit Insurance Corporation's deposit insurance pricing, with financially stronger institutions paying smaller insurance premiums and financially weaker institutions paying higher insurance premiums.

-Bank holding companies' and financial holding companies' examination frequency requirements are established by policy, with examination results summarized by the institution's confidential BOPEC rating.
-Only state member banks' Community Reinvestment Act (CRA) ratings are disclosed to the public.
+Bank holding companies' and financial holding companies' examination frequency requirements are established by policy, with examination results summarized by the confidential RFI/C(D) rating, or in the case of savings and loan holding companies, the indicative RFI rating.

 The Fed's examination processes are described in a series of comprehensive examination manuals.